Charlie Lindh

 Charlie Lindh (born 1 August 1997) is a Swedish professional golfer who plays on the Asian Tour.
-He won three times on the 2023 Nordic Golf League to earn battlefield promotion to the Challenge Tour.
+In 2026, he won the Am Green IGPL Bharath Classic and was runner-up at the Korea Open.

 Early life

 Lindh was raised in Färlöv in Kristianstad Municipality, and started playing golf at the age of 12 in 2009 when Araslöv Golf Club built a second 18-hole course next to his family home.

 Professional career

 Lindh turned professional in 2018 and joined the Nordic Golf League.
 In 2019, he tied for 3rd at the Bravo Tours Open in Denmark and finished solo 3rd at the Swedish PGA Championship, where he lost out on joining the playoff by a stroke.
 In 2020, he was runner-up at the Stockholm Trophy behind Mikael Lindberg, and in 2021 he was solo 2nd at the MoreGolf Mastercard Tour Final.
 In 2022, he was runner-up at the Junet Open at Sand Golf Club.
 After having won the First Stage in Austria, Lindh had to drop out of European Tour Qualifying School in late 2022 as he fell off a horse and broke a clavicle.

 In 2023, Lindh won three tournaments on the Nordic Golf League, one in Poland and two in Denmark, to earn battlefield promotion to the Challenge Tour.
 He made nine Challenge Tour starts in 2023 and finished top-5 at the Copenhagen Challenge and Indoor Golf Group Challenge.